journeyman33/k8s-resume-blog/content/post/week_four.md

 #### 4 Serverless

-Actually, I added the fourth option, Make use of Serverles.
-In the previous version of this challange one of the steps was to add a visitor counter to the website using the cloud provider's serverless function which would be AWS Lambda, Google Cloud Functions or Azure functions.
-I wanted to do something similar **using non proprietary solutions.** On our ecommerce site additional features like email notifications, image procesing, payment processing, inventory managemnet or any kind of analytics could probably more easily be carried out using serverless or rather functions as a service.
-Just to prove the concept, my goal was to add the day-night toggle swithch as a severless function, but that didn't pan out.
+Actually, I added the fourth option, Make use of Serverless.
+In the previous version of this challenge one of the steps was to add a visitor counter to the website using the cloud provider's serverless function which would be AWS Lambda, Google Cloud Functions or Azure functions.
+I wanted to do something similar **using non proprietary solutions.** On our ecomerce site additional features like email notifications, image processing, payment processing, inventory management or any kind of analytics could probably more easily be carried out using serverless or rather functions as a service.
+Just to prove the concept, my goal was to add the day-night toggle switch as a serverless function, but that didn't pan out.

-How can one implement opensource Severless on civo cloud?
+How can one implement Open source Serverless on civo cloud?
 1. OpenFunction
 2. OpenFaas

 OpenFunction uses Knative, a comprehensive more complex solution that requires a control plain  kubernetes cluster with a minimum of 2 nodes, 4CPU and 8GB memory plus Istio running.

-Civo is a dedicated kubernetes (k3s) cloud provider which embraces popular opensource CNCF products like OpenFaaS:
+Civo is a dedicated kubernetes (k3s) cloud provider which embraces popular Open source CNCF products like OpenFaaS:

 > "a Function as a Service serverless framework that deploys event-driven functions and microservices to Kubernetes in the form of containers."